flaturtha/NOS/_posts/2016-09-28-robert-louis-stevenson-and-the-english-discovery-of-the-short-story.md

 And how un-French is the entrance of that mysterious visitor who comes in as the devil and retires revealed as a kind of Puritan Almighty, tempting in order that the soul may be tried and repent!
 How like to Hawthorne&#39;s usual way is Stevenson&#39;s determination to make, at all costs, a moral issue the outcome of his story!
 Indeed, this lover of the French touch is thoroughly Anglo-Saxon in his choice of situations for his stories.

 Nor is this conclusion restricted to Stevenson&#39;s experiments in man&#39;s moral nature. _Will o&#39; the Mill_ is like a twice-told tale not only in theme; its whole effect is Hawthornesque. _A Lodging for the Night_ has for its kernel a question of ethics.
-Even _The Sire de Mal __é__ troits Door_, _The Merry Men_, and _Providence and a Guitar_, are concerned with honor, with unselfishness, or with the result of crime!
+Even _The Sire de Malétroits Door_, _The Merry Men_, and _Providence and a Guitar_, are concerned with honor, with unselfishness, or with the result of crime!

 I have compared Hawthorne with Stevenson as the writer in English most readily typifying the racial tendency towards moral analysis in narrative.
 Of the two, Stevenson is the better craftsman.
 He makes his setting real; he makes his characters act, and be influenced, and change, with greater verisimilitude, beauty, and ease.
 His pen was more flexible.